 From here you can adjust the alignment of the text, set a header style, get a hyperlink directly to that “block”, create a task, add an emoji and add alternate versions of the same block, add a version of the same text, collapse or expand all bullets, and change from a bulleted to a numbered list.

-Bidirectional links — essentially, #hyperlinks — are accomplished by surrounding a word or phrase with two brackets, [[like this]].
-But, don’t worry!
-Roam is fast!
-When you type the left bracket, Roam auto-types the right bracket so anything you type will be inside the brackets.
 Type two left brackets and you automatically get two right brackets.
 It’s the fastest way possible to create a link to something else.
 It works for parenthesis and braces as well!

-For Daily Notes
+For Journal or Book Notes

 Roam isn’t just a bullet-point-outliner like Workflowy.
 It’s designed to adapt to its surroundings.